How JUVIA Differs From Probiotics

 JUVIA is an effective supplement to support your gut microbiome.
 That’s because JUVIA breaks down the starches found in carbohydrates before they get to your gut.
 The unfriendly bacteria in your gut rely on the nutrients and energy it receives from those starches to maintain their colonies, and without them, they die.

-Having JUVIA with your meals consistently for 6-8 weeks encourages the friendly bacteria already in your gut to outgrow the unfriendly bacteria.
+Having JUVIA with your meals on a regular basis encourages the friendly bacteria already in your gut to outgrow the unfriendly bacteria.
 This improves the balance of your gut microbiome without the need to introduce new bacteria (probiotics) or attempt to feed the friendly ones (prebiotics).

 Instead, you can enjoy the foods you like without worry and still improve your gut health.
-So, why not give JUVIA a try and feel free in 2023?
+So, why not give JUVIA a try and feel at your best?